Skip to content

 How Does Someone Get Probation in Wisconsin?

 Sometimes a judge in Wisconsin will order probation instead of a prison sentence upon conviction.
 This happens most often with low-risk and first-time offenders.
 Probation is also a supervisory program, and the probationer must follow strict rules.
-If they fail to check-in with their probation officer or violate any of the other court-ordered rules, they will go to prison.
+If they fail to check in with their probation officer or violate any of the other court-ordered rules, they will go to prison.
+As of December 2022, there were 39,750 inmates on probation in Wisconsin.

 Start Your Free Search